Hey, Views Express by the host on this program documented to be almost always right 90, what is it, 99.7% of the time.

 The ideological case is also simple.

-And therefore, in context, Obama's Roanoke Riff telling small businesses you didn't build debt.
+And therefore, in context, Obama's Roanoke Riff telling small businesses you didn't build that.

-You think you did well because you're smart, and you know that.
+You think you did well because you're smart.

 But the ideological case, not just appealing to a center-right country with twice as many conservatives as liberals, it's also explanatory.